MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 BLOG SPOT 1 / JULY 9 2022

 The purpose of this blog is catharsis.
 If it helps someone - bonus.
 A GitHub Message In A Bottle.
-If you understand that reference, you're most likely Gen X. And if you're Gen X, you're in the right spot.
+If you understand that reference, you're in the right spot.